datacarpentry/datacarpentry.github.io/pages/involved-instructor.md

 ---

-### Data Carpentry FastTrack Instructors Application
+### Data Carpentry Instructors FastTrack Application

-There are currently
-Software Carpentry instructors interested in being Data Carpentry instructors and trained educators interested in teaching workshops.
-If you are interested in teaching people new to computation and data analysis, have the skills to teach introductory R, Python or SQL and demonstrated teaching experience as a Software Carpentry instructor or in another capacity, we would love to have you as an instructor!
+If you are interested in teaching people new to computation and data analysis, have the skills to teach introductory R, Python or SQL and demonstrated teaching experience as a Software Carpentry instructor or as an instructor in another capacity, we would love to have you as an instructor!

-If you want to also be a Data Carpentry instructor, you can go through the Fast Track program.
-If you missed the November opportunity, you can still apply and go through instructor onboarding.

 - See more information in this blog post: [http://www.datacarpentry.org/blog/fasttrack/](http://www.datacarpentry.org/blog/fasttrack/)

+If you meet the requirements above, you can go through the FastTrack program rather than completing all of the normal requirements.
+Although the initial deadline was in November, we are still happily accepting FastTrack applicants.

-- Fill out the FastTrack application:
+- Please fill out the FastTrack application:
  [http://www.datacarpentry.org/fasttrack/](http://www.datacarpentry.org/fasttrack/)
-- Sign up for an upcoming onboarding meeting on [http://pad.software-carpentry.org/data-carpentry-instructors](http://pad.software-carpentry.org/data-carpentry-instructors)
+- and sign up for an upcoming onboarding meeting on [http://pad.software-carpentry.org/data-carpentry-instructors](http://pad.software-carpentry.org/data-carpentry-instructors)

-We are interested in instructors in any domain of research, and are particularly working to grow our instructor pool in social sciences and digital humanities.
+We are interested in instructors from all domains of research, and are particularly working to grow our instructor pool in social sciences and digital humanities.